Waucoma Hotel

 The Waucoma Hotel is a historic hotel building in Hood River, Oregon, United States.

 The hotel was listed on the National Register of Historic Places in 1981.

 The Waucoma Hotel was remodeled and reopened in 1910 as the Hotel Oregon.
 The hotel closed in 1973.

-Renovation and Reopening as Lightwell Hotel and Spa
+Renovation and Reopening

 In 2023, the Waucoma Hotel building began an extensive renovation to restore its original function as a hotel.
 The redevelopment, led by Carrington "Ceb" Barrs and Gabriel Genauer, aims to modernize the historic structure while preserving its architectural character.
 The project includes structural and seismic upgrades, expansion of the basement level, and the installation of a replica of the original rooftop trellis.

-The updated hotel, renamed Lightwell Hotel and Spa, will feature 69 guest rooms, a rooftop bar, a Mediterranean restaurant, a hot tub, and spa facilities offering massage services.
-The boutique hotel is slated to open in July 2025.
+The updated hotel, renamed Lightwell Hotel and Spa, features 69 guest rooms, a rooftop bar, a Mediterranean restaurant, a large soaking pool and spa facilities offering massage services.
+The boutique hotel opened in November 2025.